 To further this conclusion, SAGE Millimeter did perform an investigation by measuring the patterns and gains of an E-band gain horn antenna.
 The results are shown below.

-From above, the measured data and simulated data are very similar, but the simulated data is more accurate because the antenna is symmetrical therefore the patterns are supposed to be symmetrical as well.
+From the above, the measured data and simulated data seem very similar, but the simulated data is more accurate because the antenna is symmetrical therefore the patterns are supposed to be symmetrical as well.